Indonesia Finance Minister unveils plans for major tax overhaul

 According to a copy of the draft bill provided by a lawmaker, the government aims to give taxpayers another chance to declare hidden assets by charging a rate of between 12.5% to 30% of the asset values.

-The minister also proposed an “alternative minimum tax” for loss-making businesses that continue to operate, a chance to settle tax crimes with fines, and a revision so that other parties such as electronic transaction providers can collect taxes on behalf of the government.
+The minister also proposed an “alternative minimum tax” for loss-making businesses still operating, a chance to settle tax crimes with fines, and a revision so that other parties such as electronic transaction providers can collect taxes for the government.

-The bill is set to be debated with parliament’s finance commission, which usually takes several months, before it is tabled for a wider parliamentary vote.
-The government controls more than 70% of the seats in parliament.

 ($1 = 14,450.0000 rupiah)